shycopney44/W_S5M1_Project/README.md

 We need to be able to tab between widgets using the Tab key, which helps make the site more accessible.

-In order to do this, select the first widget from the DOM and add give it a `tabindex` attribute of "1".
+To do this, select the first widget from the DOM and add a `tabindex` attribute of "1".

 The second one should have a `tabindex` of "2" and so on.
 Here is what the Countdown widget would look like as an example: